Frequently Asked

 The Cambridge Lindy Exchange is run by Cambridge Swing Dance CIC, a not-for-profit company which is run by volunteers.

-Please get in touch with us if you have any questions or problems.
+Please get in touch with us if you have any questions.
 You can also join the Facebook event for CLX and ask us any questions on Facebook.